intelie/gitbook-platform/developers/packages.md

 As already mentioned, if a package contains a JS or a CSS snippet, it should require the [plugin-websnippets](https://marketplace.intelie.com/artifact/plugin-websnippets).
 If it contains a Groovy snippet, it should require the [plugin-groovy](https://marketplace.intelie.com/artifact/plugin-groovy/).

-These dependencies should be described at the manifest.yaml file.
+These dependencies should be described at the manifest file.
 The following example shows a package that depends on plugin-package-manager, plugin-websnippets and plugin-feed.

 ```
 name: ${project.artifactId}